entando/entando-docs/vuepress/docs/next/docs/reference/deployment-structure.md

 of how these repositories are realized in a running Entando deployment.
 It also explores the architecture behind the Entando Platform and how its functions are structured.

 ## Entando Operator
-The **Entando Operator** coordinates the installation and configuration of all the components in an Entando cluster.
+The **Entando Operator** coordinates the installation and configuration of all the components of an Entando Application.
 The operator can be installed once per cluster, and is used to coordinate the plugin lifecycle for multiple Entando Applications across many namespaces.

 * GitHub: <https://github.com/entando-k8s/entando-k8s-controller-coordinator/>
 * DockerHub: <https://hub.docker.com/repository/docker/entando/entando-k8s-controller-coordinator>